 Do your designs incorporate any cultural, political, or artistic themes?

-Cultural & Artistic YES, Political NO, or at least not yet.
-We try our best to show everything that influences us and represents our brand in our designs, shout out to Tremaine he brings all our ideas to life in his sketchbook, a great designer.
+Cultural and artistic, yes, political no, or at least not yet.
+We try our best to show everything that influences us and represents our brand in our designs.
+A shout out to Tremaine, who brings all our ideas to life in his sketchbook.
+He is a great designer.

-Do you think Silxnt Hill would make pieces with recyclable materials in the near future?
+Do you think Silxnt Hill will make pieces with recyclable materials in the near future?

 Since the inception of the brand, what has been the toughest issue you’ve had to overcome?

-Outside Nigeria deliveries have been my biggest headache, it’s not like it’s unavailable but the cost scares our diaspora community away, imagine buying items for N100k & the delivery is N150k, the economy is really affecting us in that aspect.
+Outside Nigeria, deliveries have been my biggest headache.
+It’s not like they’re unavailable, but the cost scares our diaspora community away.
+Imagine buying items for N100k, and the delivery is N150k.
+The economy is really affecting us in that aspect.

 Are there Nigerian, African, or International brands you would love to collaborate with?